awojaczek-security/SOC-Incident-Analysis_Labs/SOC169 - Possible IDOR Attack Detected/00_README/README.md

 </p>

-The Investigations SUMMARY:
+The Investigations **SUMMARY**:

-On February 28, 2022, at 10:48 P.M., our monitoring system triggered an alert and identified activity consistent with a potential IDOR attack.
-The requested URL was “hxxps://172.16.17.15/get_user_info/”, originating from the source IP address 134.209.118.137.
+On February 28, 2022, at 10:48 P.M., our monitoring system generated an alert indicating activity consistent with a suspected IDOR attack.
+The request was made to the URL “hxxps://172.16.17.15/get_user_info/” and originated from the IP address 134.209.118.137.

-An IDOR (Insecure Direct Object Reference) attack is a type of security vulnerability in which attackers manipulate application input to gain unauthorized access to resources by directly referencing objects such as files, database records, or user information.
+An Insecure Direct Object Reference (IDOR) vulnerability allows attackers to manipulate application parameters in order to access unauthorized resources directly, such as files, database records, or user-related data.

-An analysis of the reputation of the suspicious IP address 134.209.118.137 using the VirusTotal tool did not reveal any active detections by security engines.
-At the time of analysis, the scan result showed 0 detections, which means that there were no confirmed malicious activities according to the available security providers.
+A reputation assessment of the suspicious IP address 134.209.118.137 was conducted using VirusTotal.
+At the time of the review, no security vendors reported detections, and the scan result indicated zero flagged threats, suggesting no confirmed malicious classification by automated engines.

-However, attention should be paid to the Community Score section, which contained reports suggesting potentially malicious activity.
-This information cannot be ignored and requires further verification.
+Nevertheless, the Community Score section included user reports indicating possible malicious behavior.
+These findings warrant additional scrutiny and should not be disregarded.

-The AbuseIPDB tool was also used to confirm the reputation of the IP address, which classified the specified address as malicious.
-The analysis showed that the IP address is associated with the digitalocean[.]com domain and is located in the United States.
+To further validate the reputation of the IP address, AbuseIPDB was consulted.
+This platform classified the address as malicious.
+Additional analysis revealed that the IP is linked to the domain digitalocean[.]com and is geolocated in the United States.

-The POST requests sent to the URL by the threat actor were successful, as indicated by the HTTP 200 response status code.
-Immediate blocking of the identified IP address is recommended, and the incident should be escalated to the SOC L2 team for further investigation.
+The POST requests issued to the targeted endpoint were processed successfully, as confirmed by the HTTP 200 status code returned by the server.
+It is recommended that the identified IP address be blocked without delay and that the incident be escalated to the SOC L2 team for comprehensive investigation.

 ## 🔥 Lessons Learned